Michael Steed: Political activity and views

-He stood as the Liberal Party candidate at the 1967 Brierley Hill by-election and the 1973 Manchester Exchange by-election, in which he pushed the Conservatives into third place.
+Steed stood as the Liberal Party candidate at the 1967 Brierley Hill by-election and the 1973 Manchester Exchange by-election, in which he pushed the Conservatives into third place.
 At the 1970 general election, he was the party's candidate for Truro.
 For the February 1974 general election, he stood at Manchester Central, where the Conservative candidate Christopher Horne pushed him into third place.
 In the 1979 European elections, he was the Liberal candidate for Greater Manchester North, where he was defeated by veteran Labour politician Barbara Castle.
 At the 1983 general election, he was the Liberal Party candidate for Burnley.

 In 1976, Steed designed the new system for the election of the Leader of the Liberal Party.

 Steed was elected President of the Liberal Party 1978–79.

 For many years, he was a leading light in the Campaign for Homosexual Equality, serving on its executive committee and for a time as its treasurer.
 During a period of time when there was still great hostility to gay rights, he spoke out at public meetings, including an acrimonious one in Burnley in 1971 over the proposed establishment of a gay club, at which he shared the platform with Ray Gosling.
 This meeting has come to be seen as a watershed in the emergence of a national grassroots gay rights movement in Britain.

 In 1975, with his former CHE colleague Paul Temperton, he founded Northern Democrat, a magazine calling for democratic regional government.
 This later developed into the Campaign for the North, an all-party group pressing for devolution for the English regions; as well as Scotland and Wales, with Steed as chairman and Temperton as director, using funding from the Rowntree Trust.

 Retirement

-In his retirement, Steed has returned to his native East Kent, where he remains active in local Liberal Democrat politics.
+In retirement, Steed returned to his native East Kent, where he was active in local Liberal Democrat politics.
 In July 2008, he was elected to Canterbury City Council.

-He is currently Honorary Lecturer in Politics and International Relations at the University of Kent.
+Steed was Honorary Lecturer in Politics and International Relations at the University of Kent.
 He has also been Senior Research Fellow of the Federal Trust.
+He was a trustee of the Canterbury Commemoration Society, and a Vice-President of the Electoral Reform Society, and was a Trustee of the Arthur McDougall Fund until 2017.

-He is a trustee of the Canterbury Commemoration Society, and a Vice-President of the Electoral Reform Society, and was a Trustee of the Arthur McDougall Fund until 2017.
+In 2012, Steed was elected to the Council of the Social Liberal Forum.

-In 2012, Michael Steed was elected to the Council of the Social Liberal Forum.
+Michael Steed died on 30 August 2023, at the age of 83.